Report a pothole

 The button below will take you to a page with a map.
 Position the map so that the 'Confirm Location' marker points to the location with the damage.

 Alternatively, at the top of the map you can type an address that's close to the location in question.
-However once the map has reorientated you will need to adjust the 'Confirm Location' marker so that it points to the exact location of the damage.
+However once the map has reoriented, adjust the 'Confirm Location' marker.
+It needs to point to the exact location of the damage.

 The marker must be on the green shading or you will not be able to proceed.
 Sections that are not green are not maintained by the Council.